-“I chose to respond to today by breathing and not stressing”
+“I choose to respond to today by breathing and not stressing”

 Stress simply distracts the body from healing itself.
 Don’t let stress be the number one focus for your mind and body.